issalab/mkturk/public/mkturk/readme.md

 A2 - trial trigger
 A3 - trial trigger

-A4 - sample command
+A4 - sample command1
-A5 - trial code
+A5 - trial code2

 ### Lines
 D8,D9 (D2 led) - eye - softwareserial2